Why HR Managers Make the Best CEOs

 Posted by Chris Fields

 Since as far back as you can imagine, Human Resource professionals have wanted a seat at the table.
 Which table you ask?
 They want a seat at the boardroom table in the C-suite, also known as the executive table.
-Many HR professionals have spent a lifetime in pursuit of this prestigious seat; however, it seems that just recently companies have allowed HR into the boardroom as a strategic and equal partner.
+Many HR professionals have spent a lifetime in pursuit of this prestigious seat; however, it seems that just recently companies have allowed HR into the boardroom as a strategic and an equal partner.
 Lately, CHROs are becoming CEOs.
 We wrote more about this subject in this article.
-That is not a good thing, it’s the best thing and here’s why.
+That is not a good thing.
+It’s the best thing and here’s why.

 Have you thought about what makes a great CEO?
-There is no college curriculum to become a CEO, and in fact, some of the most successful CEOs never even finished college.
+There is no college curriculum to become a CEO, and, in fact, some of the most successful CEOs never even finished college.
 Take Mark Zuckerberg, Steve Jobs, and Bill Gates, for example.
 And, there are other CEOs who did finish college like Mark Cuban, Oprah Winfrey, Elon Musk of Tesla and SpaceX, and Warren Buffett.
 There is no blueprint to becoming a CEO, but there is research linking the role of HR to that of CEOs.

 Ellie Filler, senior client partner in the Swiss office of the executive recruiting firm Korn Ferry, who specializes in placing Chief Human Resource Officers with global companies did some research.
 Filler noticed a shift in recruiting requests and decided to consider it further.
 Many of Filler’s clients wanted executives with high-level leadership abilities and strategic implementation experience.
 Filler investigated the CHRO’s role and qualities with help from world renowned HR consultant and professor, Dave Ulrich from the University of Michigan.
 Much of Dave’s work in Human Resources is the cornerstone of HR university programs worldwide.

 They analyzed all C-level positions, including CEO, COO, CFO, CMO, and CIO.
 You can read more about their research here.
-Of all the analysis and research performed there is one piece that stands out among the rest.
-It seems that Filler and Ulrich found that the most desirable CEO traits, and matched up extremely well to the traits of the CHRO.
+Of all the analysis and research performed, there is one piece that stands out among the rest.
+It seems that Filler and Ulrich found that the most desirable CEO traits, matched up extremely well to the traits of the CHRO.
 Take a look at the graph below.

 This should come as no surprise to Human Resource professionals because no one understands the entire business like HR.
-As you can notice, the CHRO scores a high position in all three leadership, thinking and emotional competencies.
+As you can notice, the CHRO scores a high position in all three leadership, thinking, and emotional competencies.